muobaidat/Network-Firewall/README.md

 # Cybersecurity Project

 ## Network Firewall
-In this project, your firewall defense program will attempt to implement the rules of the firewall protecting a server so that it only responds to allowed incoming traffic.
-Your attack program will try to get unallowed traffic through the firewall and get a response from the server.
+In the first part of this project, your firewall defense program will attempt to implement the rules of the firewall protecting a server so that it only responds to allowed incoming traffic.

 There will be a set of TRUSTED source IP addresses and a separate set of SEMI-TRUSTED source IP addresses.
 Any source IP that is not TRUSTED or SEMI-TRUSTED is UNTRUSTED.
 But just because a source is TRUSTED or SEMI-TRUSTED does not mean all traffic from it is allowed.
 Traffic will only be allowed from certain ports and for certain application protocols.